Anusha-raju/RESUME/README.md

 - Collaborated with the team to automate the flow of data generation and validation
 - Integrated ***Semantic search*** to data retrieval
 - Built search screens using Django Framework
-- Used Langchain and llms integration for carrying out question answering over the docs and summarization.
+- Used Langchain and llms for carrying out question answering over the docs and summarization.

 **Education**

-2016 – 2020 **Bachelors of Engineering,** *V.T.U, Govt SKSJTI* Bangalore, India
+2016 – 2020 **Bachelors of Engineering,** *Visvesvaraya Technological University, Govt SKSJTI* Bangalore, India

 **SKILLS**

-Machine Learning, NLP, Python, MySQL, Elastic Search, Scikit-learn, Git, Django, Sqlalchemy ORM, NLTK, PostgreSQL, Web Scrapping, Selenium
+Machine Learning, NLP, Python, MySQL, Elastic Search, Scikit-learn, Git, Django, Sqlalchemy, NLTK, PostgreSQL, Web Scrapping, Selenium